-Bob works at Ivar’s new offices on renovated Pier 54 managing the latest crisis or opportunity.
-Ivar’s operates stores from Bellingham to Tacoma and east to Spokane, and its world famous clam chowder is sold in about 13,000 locations throughout the US, Canada, Mexico and sometimes China and Japan.
-Ivar’s produced enough white chowder last year to fill 14777-200s, or if stacked in 8-ounce cups, to reach as tall as 134 Mt.
-Rainiers.
+Bob has the best office in Seattle at the west tip of Pier 54, 10 feet above the highest tides with a full view of all marine activity on Elliott Bay.
+Ivar’s operates its own stores from Bellingham to Tacoma and east to Spokane, and its world famous clam chowder is sold in about 13,000 locations throughout the US, Canada, Mexico and sometimes China and Japan.
+Ivar’s produced enough white chowder last year to fill 14 777-200s, or if stacked in 8-ounce cups, to reach as tall as 134 Mt Rainiers.

 Bob grew up in Milwaukee, graduated from the first UW in Madison, met his wife in graduate school in Connecticut, and moved to Seattle in 1984 so she could teach in the business school at the second UW.
 Prior to Ivar’s, Bob worked with Peet’s Coffee and about 40 start-up companies.

-Kenny Down became Blue North’s president and CEO in 2012.
-Prior to joining Blue North, he served as the executive director of the Freezer Longline Coalition, spending more than four years lobbying, organizing and, most importantly, leading national policy in support of low-impact fishing efforts.
+Mr. Kenny Down owns Seaquest Ventures, a small maritime contract and investment advisory company in Seattle.
+He worked from 2012-2018 as the president and CEO for one of the largest participants in the Bering Sea and Aleutian Islands hook-and-line catcher processor sector.
+Kenny has served as a board member with the Freezer Longline Coalition, and spent more than four years lobbying, organizing and, most importantly, leading national policy in support of low-impact fishing efforts.